yoctoalex/rseries-dmz/README.md

 Select **IP address of Origin Server on given Sites** as Origin Server type and type in the **10.6.11.20** private IP (Your BigIP XC interface in the second DC).
 Then in the drop-down menu select the second created Virtual Site.
 Complete the configuration by clicking the **Apply** button.

 ![Second DC](./assets/dc2_configure_origin.png)

+Create a second origin server for the second BigIP instance.
+In our case, the IP address is ** **10.6.11.21**

 Type in the **8080** origin server port.